acryldata/dbt-impact-action/README.md

-# dbt-impact-analysis-action
+# Acryl dbt action

-This action will comment on your PRs with a summary of the impact of changes within a dbt project.
+This GitHub action will comment on your PRs with a summary of the impact of changes within a dbt project.

 <p align="center" width="70%">
   <img src="impact-analysis-screenshot.png" alt="Impact Analysis Screenshot" width="600"/>